deepinv/deepinv/docs/source/contributing.rst

 1. Community: easy-fixable issues are for humans, not bots, and humans keep the project alive;
 2. Review: PR review works because reviewers trust authors and their intentions, and don't always have to resort to line-by-line reviews of code that no human has read before.

-Therefore, DeepInverse does not welcome PRs a) consisting fully of LLM-generated code, or b) that are submitted by an AI agent, or an agent acting on behalf of a human.
+Therefore, DeepInverse does not welcome PRs a) consisting fully of LLM-generated code, or b) that are submitted by an AI agent, or an agent acting on behalf of a human, especially for first time contributors.
 DeepInverse maintainers may close a PR if they suspect that the PR is AI-generated.
 Therefore, to help maintainers trust that you are a human coder, we request that, when submitting a PR, you tick whether an LLM or AI agent helped you write the code, or generated it fully, and/or submitted the PR.

 .. _docstring_guidelines: